jsnchon/acai-omr/README.md

 sudo apt install imagemagick

 training stuff will be helped along by new machine setup util script, need to also download data

+important papers in this project: mae are scalable vision learners attention is all you need
+(maybes:)
+scheduled sampling for transformers
+Differentiable Scheduled Sampling for Credit Assignment
+DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models (GRPO)